collinsuzebu/teamguild/README.md

 ### Running with Docker;

-To run with docker, place the environment variables to point to the docker **HOST** machine.
+To run with docker, replace the environment variables to point to the docker **HOST** machine.
 These variables are both present in .env and backend.env files.

 `MONGO_DB_CONNECTION_STRING` variable should not be included when running with docker.
 This would allow docker use it's internal address to communicate with all containers present in the same network.